 So, if you’re working on strategic nonprofit branding and are considering whether going further than developing the positioning, messaging, and visual identity design to add an internal branding initiative, what will success look like?
-Here are five benefits of internal branding that underscore its value to nonprofit organizations.
+Here are five benefits of internal branding for nonprofits that highlight its value.

 Any nonprofit looking to create significant impact needs to start with a focused mission.
 Strategic planning and brand strategy are the primary ways to create that focus.
 Internal branding acts like a catalyst that translates this work into action by making it more accessible and tangible to a nonprofit’s staff.
 Through strategic communications, dense brand strategy documents that most people have little time for are turned into designed experiences that engage staff with your core brand ideas—which, in turn, are then projected out to everyone they interact with.